CEO West Lakes Multi-Academy Trust

 Facilitator for NPQEL

-Alison was delighted to join the One Cumbria TSH team this summer to lead on the reformed NPQ programmes which are certainly proving popular.
+Alison was delighted to join the One Cumbria TSH team.
 Alison retired as Principal of QEStudio School in the summer 2021, having applied to set it up as a free school in 2017.
 Prior to that she was Head of School at QES in Kirkby Lonsdale, having joined the school as Deputy Head in 1999.
 Alongside her work with One Cumbria, Alison is also the strategic lead for the South Lakes Federation of Schools together with the South Lakes Rural Partnership, a role borne out of a career long belief in the value of collaboration and system leadership.
 As part of Alison’s work in the South Lakes she is lucky to be able to chair the Morecambe Bay Curriculum schools’ working group in Cumbria, networking with amazing Cumbrian educators who are passionate about the environment and a nature-based education.

-Lindsey Martin is the administrator for One Cumbria and has recently joined the team.
-Her background is in primary teaching most recently having left headship in a small primary school.
+Lindsey’s background is in primary teaching having experience in headship in a small primary school.
 Her passion is being involved in helping shape children’s lives and the journey they take.
 Working for One Cumbria allows her to utilise her previous knowledge to support both Early Career Teachers and those doing professional qualifications to access high quality support, training and development to give our children excellence in education.

 Tina has been involved in system leadership since 2014 when she was one of the founding members of the ELLEN Teaching School Alliance.
 She has worked in schools for thirty years and has enjoyed working alongside teachers new to our profession as well as more experienced Mentors.
 Since leaving headship in the west of the county, she has had the privilege to work with teachers across all phases of education and in all corners of Cumbria.